Nicholas-BI/bakery-efficiency-score/docs/visuals_description.md

 ## Design Touches

-- Heart-shaped buttons for bookmarks (because: bakery ❤️)
+- Heart-shaped buttons for bookmarks
 - All weights handled via exponents, not just sliders
 - Tooltips and drillthrough make this *feel* like a game
 - Normalized metrics = fair comparisons at any scale